Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Glycemic Index and Carbohydrates

-The total amount of carbohydrates you consume can affect your blood sugar levels after you eat, so it is essential to track the carbs number you consume.
+The total amount of carbohydrates you consume can affect your blood sugar levels after you eat, so it is essential to track the number of carbohydrates you consume.
 Cranberry has a low carbohydrate content and low glycemic index.
 It provides 11.97g of carbs per 100g.
-The GI value of cranberry equals 45, which is considered a low GI.
+The GI value of cranberry is 45, which is considered low GI.

 This means cranberry consumption can't raise blood sugar levels, and according to research, its consumption can lower glucose levels in the blood.